rolandyangg/sorting-algorithm-visualizer/README.md

 # Usage

-You may modify some variables in the script to produce certain results.
+You may modify some variables in the script to output different results.
 Currently working on implementing the ability to change these options when the application is run.

 ```C++
 std::string sortName = "Sort" // Doesn't matter, this is the window name, change to whatever you want.